BitEscrow/escrow-sdk/docs/data/account.md

 interface AccountRequest {
-  deposit_pk  : string   // Public key belonging the user making the deposit. locktime   ?: number   // Desired locktime (in seconds) for account recovery. network     : Network  // The block-chain network to use. return_addr : string   // The return address to use when closing the deposit.
+  deposit_pk  : string   // Public key belonging the user making the deposit. locktime   ?: number   // Desired locktime (in seconds) for account recovery. network     : ChainNetwork  // The block-chain network to use. return_addr : string   // The return address to use when closing the deposit.
 }
 ```